Unlocking SSH keys using pass

 unlocking these SSH keys.

-I started by running pass -c SSH/Ubuntu
+I started by running pass -c SSH/Ubuntu to copy my SSH

 key’s password to the keyboard, running a Git command like

-, then pasting my password into the prompt.
+git push, then pasting my password into the prompt.
 I

 wasn’t satisfied with how much typing this process required.
 Plus,